BrendanNguyenCS/Uno/example.md

 # Example of a game of UNO

-Notes: Please keep in mind that the current game rules dictate that a player unable to play a card must draw from the draw pile until they are able to play a card.
-This example was created before support for draw four cards were added.
+Note: Please keep in mind that the current game rules dictate that a player unable to play a card must draw from the draw pile until they are able to play a card.

+**This is version 1 of the game where draw four is not a feature.**

 ```json
 {